-The first hierarchy of needs, the Hierarchy of Basic Needs, covered a range of biologically rooted needs, from the physiological need for food and shelter all the way up to the psychological need for self-actualization (A.H.
-Maslow, 1943; A. H. Maslow, 1970).
-Maslow said that as humans, we need to eat, we need to sleep, we need to be loved, we need a sense of self-esteem, and we have to find a way to “self-actualize,” meaning we have to express our inner self, our talents, etc. Shortly after publishing his first article, and probably as the result of his empirical investigations into peak experiences, he added an additional need that he called transcendence (Koltko-Rivera, 2006; A. H. Maslow, 1962, 1969).
-Maslow felt that in order to survive, thrive, and be happy, we needed to meet all our basic needs.
-A graphic of the hierarchy of basic needs, slightly modified to reflect my own thinking on the issue, is provided below.
+The first hierarchy of needs, the Hierarchy of Basic Needs, covers a range of biologically rooted needs, from the physiological need for food and shelter all the way up to the psychological need for self-actualization.
+Maslow said that as humans, we need to eat, we need to sleep, we need to be loved, we need a sense of self-esteem, and we have to find a way to “self-actualize,” meaning we have to express our inner Self, our talents, etc. Shortly after publishing his first article, and probably as the result of his empirical investigations into peak experiences, Maslow added an additional biological need that he called the need for transcendence.
+Maslow felt that in order to survive, thrive, and be happy, we needed to meet all our basic needs, including our need for transcendence.
+A graphic of the hierarchy of basic needs, slightly modified to reflect my own thinking on the issue of human needs, is provided below.

-As for Maslow’s second hierarchy of needs, the Hierarchy of Cognitive Needs, Maslow felt this hierarchy had only two needs, these being the need to know and the need to understand (Maslow, 1943, p.
-385).
-The need to know is our basic biologically rooted need to know things, like why politicians act the way they way act, what’s 2+2, or what the sparkly lights in the sky at night are.
-Maslow felt our need to know was powerful and constant.
-Maslow said that "even after we know, we are impelled to know more and more… " (Maslow, 1943, p.
-385).
-Maslow said our need to know drove us deep into the details of why things work, and wide into the philosophy and even religion of who we are and why we are here.
+The need to know is our basic biologically rooted need to know things, like why politicians act the way they way act, what’s 2+2, what the sparkly lights in the sky at night are, do I have a soul, etc. Maslow felt our need to know was powerful and constant.
+Maslow said that "even after we know, we are impelled to know more and more… " Maslow said our need to know drove us deep into the details of why things work, and wide into the philosophy and even religion of who we are and why we are here.

 Our need to know was important and powerful, but Maslow pointed out that just knowing things was never enough; we also need to understand, and we need meaning.
 According to Maslow: